apache/paimon/docs/content/docs/development/query-table.md

 Immediate data visibility is configured via `log.consistency` = `eventual`.

 Due to the tradeoff between data freshness and completeness, immediate data visibility is barely accomplished under exactly-once semantics.
 Nevertheless, users can relax the constraint to use at-least-once mode to achieve it.
-Note that records may be sent to downstream jobs ahead of the watermark (since no barrier alignment is required), which may lead to duplicate data during job failover.
+Note that records may be sent to downstream jobs ahead of the committing (since no barrier alignment is required), which may lead to duplicate data during job failover.
 As a result, users may need to manually de-duplicate data to achieve final consistency.